TugboatQA/docs/build-script/change_docroot.md

 # Change the document root

-By default, Tugboat tries to serve content out of a `/docroot` folder in the root of a repository.
-If the web content is at a different path, such as `/public_html`, use the build script to change where Tugboat looks.
+Tugboat tries to serve content out of a `/docroot` folder in the root of a repository.
+It does this by linking `${TUGBOAT_ROOT}/docroot` to the default document root of the web server.
+If the repository's web content is at a different path, such as `/public_html`, use the build script to change where Tugboat looks.

 ## apache